lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ### EDHOC and OSCORE Profile of ACE ### {#sec-message-side-processing-ace-prof}

-{{sec-trust-models-ace-prof}} discusses the case where two EDHOC peer use the ACE framework {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+{{sec-trust-models-ace-prof}} discusses the case where two EDHOC peers use the ACE framework {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

-In particular, {{sec-trust-models-ace-prof}} considers a PEER_C that, when running EDHOC with PEER_RS, uses a dedicated EDHOC EAD item for uploading at PEER_RS an ACE access token, which in turn includes its own public authentication credential AUTH_CRED_C.
+In particular, {{sec-trust-models-ace-prof}} considers a PEER_C that, when running EDHOC with PEER_RS, uses a dedicated EDHOC EAD item for uploading at PEER_RS an access token, which in turn includes its own public authentication credential AUTH_CRED_C.

-Also as noted in {{sec-trust-models-ace-prof}}, this practically builds on PEER_RS supporting the trust policy "LEARNING" (see {{sec-trust-models}}), at least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question.
+As also discussed in {{sec-trust-models-ace-prof}}, this practically requires PEER_RS to enforce either the trust policy "LEARNING" or the trust policy "NO-LEARNING" with additional overriding exceptions (see {{sec-trust-models}}), at least for the EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question.

 * Editor's note: TODO